2KAbhishek/dexe/README.md

 </div>

-dexe, pronounced `the E X E or dexy` is a \*Nix CLI launcher that helps you quickly run shell executables.
+dexe, pronounced `the E X E or dexy` is a nix CLI launcher that helps you run any executable, alias, and function on your system.

 ## ✨ Features

 - List all executables in yqur PATH
+- List all aliases and functions defined in your shell
+- Powerful fuzzy finding with fzf
 - Glance over help info for any available executable
 - Easily integrates with neovim, shell, tmux and other tools